 Buddhists outside of mainstream Buddhist teaching sometimes face problems when registering monks.
-Among the ethnic communities, the Hmong (often animists or Christians) have faced the greatest oppression from the government.
-Muslims, Hindus and adherents of Bahai also form tiny minorities in the country which face pressure from Communist state authorities.
+Among the ethnic communities, the Hmong (often animists or Christians) in some areas have faced the greatest oppression from the government.
+Muslims, Hindus and adherents of Baha'i also form tiny minorities in the country, which face pressure from Communist state authorities.